Kali-Hac/Locality-Awareness-SGE/README.md

 https://pan.baidu.com/s/1FuESlFZkWL6UgARcuMCIVA &nbsp; &nbsp; &nbsp; password：&nbsp; gfij <br/>
 All the best models reported in our paper can be acquired on <br/>
 https://pan.baidu.com/s/1rfXkJUNG8Xv2JQ7a3vQNrQ &nbsp; &nbsp; &nbsp; password：&nbsp; 2229  <br/>
-Please download the preprocessed datasets ``Datasets/`` and the model files ``Models/`` into the current directory.
+Please download the pre-processed datasets ``Datasets/`` and the model files ``Models/`` into the current directory. <br/><br/>
+We also provide the pre-trained gait encoding models here: <br/>
+https://pan.baidu.com/s/1aH0dBY5kpTaMVR9XxM89iw &nbsp; &nbsp; &nbsp; password：&nbsp; xkax  <br/> Please download the pre-trained gait encoding models into the directory ``Models/``.  <br/>
 <br/>

 The original datasets can be downloaded here: [BIWI and IAS-Lab](http://robotics.dei.unipd.it/reid/index.php/downloads), [KGBD](https://www.researchgate.net/publication/275023745_Kinect_Gait_Biometry_Dataset_-_data_from_164_individuals_walking_in_front_of_a_X-Box_360_Kinect_Sensor), [KS20](http://vislab.isr.ist.utl.pt/datasets/#ks20)

 ## Usage

 To (1) train the self-supervised gait encoding model to obtain CAGEs and (2) validate the effectiveness of CAGEs for person Re-ID on a specific dataset with a recognition network, simply run the following command:

 ```bash
 python train.py --dataset BIWI